Vishuddha: Petals

-The petals correspond to the Vrittis of the mantra Ong [Aum], the Sama-mantras, the mantras Hung, Phat, Washat, Swadha, Swaha, and Namak, the nectar Amrita, and the seven musical tones.
+The petals correspond to the Vrittis of the mantra ong [aum/om], the Sama-mantras, the mantras hung, phat, vashat, svadha, svaha, and namak, the nectar amrita, and the seven musical tones.

 Function

-Vishuddha chakra is known as the purification center, where the nectar amrita drips down from the Bindu chakra and is split into a pure form and a poison.
+Vishuddha chakra is known as the purification center, where the nectar amrita drips down from the bindu chakra and is split into a pure form and a poison.
 In its most abstract form, it is associated with higher discrimination and is associated with creativity and self-expression.
-It is believed that when Vishuddha is closed, a person undergoes decay and death.
+It is believed that when vishuddha is closed, a person undergoes decay and death.
 When it is open, negative experiences are transformed into wisdom and learning.
 The success and failure in one's life are said to depend upon the state of this chakra, whether it is polluted or clean.
-The feeling of being guilty is given as the most prominent reason for this chakra to block the Kundalini energy moving upwards.
-It is associated with the element Akasha, or Ether, and the sense of hearing, as well as the action of speaking.
+The feeling of being guilty is given as the most prominent reason for this chakra to block the kundalini energy moving upwards.
+It is associated with the element akasha, or ether, and the sense of hearing, as well as the action of speaking.

 Meditation upon this chakra is said to bring about various siddhis or occult powers: vision of the three periods, past, present and future; freedom from disease and old age; destruction of dangers; and the ability to move the three worlds.

 Lalana chakra

 Closely related to Vishuddha is a minor chakra, located in the roof of the mouth, called Lalana.
 It is described as having 16 red or white petals that correspond to the virtues of respect, contentment, offense, self-control, pride, affection, sorrow, depression, purity, dissatisfaction, honor and anxiety.
-Inside is a red circular moon region, which acts as a reservoir for the nectar Amrit.
+Inside is a red circular moon region, which acts as a reservoir for the nectar amrita.
 When Vishuddha is inactive, this nectar is allowed to run downwards into Manipura and consumed, resulting in physical degeneration.
 Through practices such as khechari mudra, however, the nectar can be made to enter Vishuddha, where it is purified, and becomes a nectar of immortality.